Protocol Support

 Sweets implements wp_presentation_time.
 Clients receive accurate presentation

-feedback — the exact time a frame hit the screen, the refresh cycle, and whether
+feedback: the exact time a frame hit the screen, the refresh cycle, and whether

-for smooth frame pacing and audio/video sync.
+pacing and A/V sync.

 # smoke test